Work Type: Active - Benefit Eligible and Accrues Time Off Exempt: Yes

 Education: Essential: * Master Degree

-Education equivalent experience: Essential: * Masters level or higher degree in : Counseling and Guidance, Psychology, Rehabilitation Counseling, Social Work, Special Education, Therapeutic Recreation, Child Development and Family Relations (ECU), Criminal Justice, Education, Health Education, Nursing, Occupational Therapy, Physical Therapy, Religion, Social Sciences, Sociology
+Education equivalent experience: Essential: * Counseling and Guidance, Psychology, Rehabilitation Counseling, Social Work, Special Education, Therapeutic Recreation, Child Development and Family Relations (ECU), Criminal Justice, Education, Health Education, Nursing, Occupational Therapy, Physical Therapy, Religion, Social Sciences, Sociology 12 contact hours or more of training or college courses in assessment, mental status examination, crisis intervention, Baker Act Law, and the DSM (most recent edition) is preferred.

-Experience Preferred: - Two or more years behavioral health and/or substance abuse field experience and discharge planning on an inpatient psychiatric unit.
+Experience Preferred: - Two or more year's psychotherapy experience and discharge planning on an inpatient psychiatric unit.
+Two or more years in behavioral health/substance abuse screening/intakes.

 About Lakeland Regional Health